Rod Vilhauer for Frisco Mayor — Campaign Logo

 ARE YOU REGISTERED TO VOTE?

-The May 2, 2026 election will shape Frisco's future.
+The June 13, 2026 runoff will decide Frisco's next mayor.
 Make sure your voice is heard.

 CHECK YOUR REGISTRATION